Anonymized · Protected by NDA

 and in what order.

-[PLACEHOLDER] Third was paid: a Google Ads campaign structure targeting only high-intent remodel keywords (kitchen remodel, whole house renovation, bathroom remodel) with tight geo-targeting to avoid neighboring counties outside the service area.
-Call tracking installed on every campaign so we could finally prove which channels were working.
+Third was paid: a Google Ads campaign structure targeting only high-intent remodel and new-build keywords with tight geo-targeting to avoid neighboring counties outside the service area.
+Call tracking was installed on every campaign so we could finally prove which channels were producing which leads.

-[PLACEHOLDER] Fourth was the website rebuild: a project portfolio with structured data on every completed build, a dedicated remodel landing page as the primary Google Ads destination, and page speed optimization that took mobile load time from 5.1 seconds down to under 1 second.
+Fourth was the website rebuild: a project portfolio with structured data on every completed build, a dedicated remodel landing page as the primary Google Ads destination, and page speed optimization that took mobile load time down to sub-second on the critical entry pages.

 Timeline